julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_plugins_update.md

 ---
 title: anyquery plugins update
-description: Learn how to use the anyquery plugins update command in AnyQuery.
+description: Learn how to use the anyquery plugins update command in Anyquery.
 ---

 Update n or all plugins